andrevidela/Research-report/Thesis/index.md

 multiplication (S n) [m] = linearAdd m (multiplication n m)
 ```

 As you can see,  we annotate the second argument of the type signature with `[n]` which indicates that the modality of the second argument depends on the value of the first argument.
 This syntax repeats in the implementation where the second argument `m` has to be “unboxed” using the `[m]` syntax which will tell the compiler to correctly infer the usage allowed by the indexed modality.
-In the first branch there are `0` uses available, and in the second there are `n + 1` uses available.
+In the first branch, there are `0` uses available, and in the second there are `n + 1` uses available.

 While _Granule_ doesn’t have dependent types, indexed types are enough to implement interesting programs such as multiplication.
 More recent developments have made progress toward implementing full type dependency between quantities and terms in the language\cite{dependent_graded}.

 ### Invertible Functions

 Yet another use of linearity is to use them to implement _invertible functions_.
-That is functions that have a counterpart that can undo their actions.
+That is, functions that have a counterpart that can undo their actions.
 Such functions are extremely common in practice but aren't usually described in terms of their ability to be undone.
 Here are a couple of examples:

 - Addition and subtraction
 - `::` and `tail`
 - serialisation/deserialisation

-The paper about Sparcl\cite{invertible_functions} goes into details about how to implement a language that features invertible functions, they introduce a new (postscript) type constructor `• : Type -> Type` that indicate that the type in argument is invertible.
+The paper about Sparcl\cite{invertible_functions} goes into details about how to implement a language that features invertible functions, they introduce a new (postfix) type constructor `• : Type -> Type` that indicate the type in argument is invertible.
 Invertible functions are declared as linear functions `A• -o B•`.
 Invertible functions can be called to make progress one way or the other given some data using the `fwd` and `bwd` primitives:

 ```haskell
 fwd : (A• -o B•) -> A -> B
 bwd : (A• -o B•) -> B -> A
 ```

-Invertible functions aren't necessarily total, For example `bwd (+ 1) Z` will result in a runtime error.
+Invertible functions aren't necessarily total, for example `bwd (+ 1) Z` will result in a runtime error.
 This is because of the nature of invertible functions: the `+ 1` function effectively adds an `S` layer to the given data.
 In order to undo this operation, we need to _peel off_ an `S` from the data.
 But `Z` doesn't have an `S` constructor surrounding it, resulting in an error.

-Those type of runtime errors can be avoided in Idris by adding a new implicit predicate that ensure the data is of the correct format:
+This type of runtime error can be avoided in Idris by adding a new implicit predicate that ensures the data has the correct shape:

 ```haskell
 bwd : (f : (1 _ : A•) -> B•) -> (v : B) -> {prf : v = fwd f x)} -> A